blorente/decorat/wiki/stories/the_promotion.md

 ---

-The echoes of metal claws ringing wakes me up. _clang, clang, clang_.
+I wake up to the echoes of metal claws ringing in my ears. _clang, clang, clang_.
 As I come to, eyes still closed, I realize it's a different sound.

 _Tap, tap, tap_.